An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Mesh data structure and handling

-In numerical computations we perform a \textit{mesh update} of a grid $G$ as follows: we first compute the monitor function and mark cells for refinement and coarsening, thus we deduce the sets $M_r$ and $\tilde M_c$ using threshold values as described above.
-Then we first conduct strong refinement.
-Since the refined grid might not include all the cells that were initially marked for coarsening, i.e. possibly $\tilde M_c \nsubseteq G_{\text{ref}(M_R)}$ we conduct the weak coarsening process using the updated set $M_c = \tilde M_c \backslash M_R \subseteq G_{\text{ref}(M_R)}$.
+In numerical computations, we perform a \textit{mesh update} of a grid $G$ as follows: we first compute the monitor function, mark cells for refinement and coarsening and deduce the sets $M_r$ and $\tilde M_c$ using threshold values as described above.
+Then we conduct strong refinement using the effictive refinement set $M_R$.
+Since the refined mesh might not include all the cells that were initially marked for coarsening, i.e. possibly $\tilde M_c \nsubseteq G_{\text{ref}(M_R)}$, we afterwards conduct weak coarsening using the updated set $M_c = \tilde M_c \backslash M_R \subseteq G_{\text{ref}(M_R)}$.